 California Partnership for Long Term Care Review

-The CA Partnership for Long-Term Care allows you to keep all, or part of your assets under the Medi-Cal program, if your long term care needs last longer than the benefits of your Partnership Policy.
+A CA Partnership for Long-Term Care policy allows you to keep all, or part of your assets under the Medi-Cal program, if your long term care needs last longer than the benefits of your Partnership Policy.

 California Partnership for Long Term Care insurance rates are like other policies.
 But some features of CA Partnership Policies can limit flexibility in plan design.
 An example is mandatory age-related inflation protection.
 This rule can increase the cost of insurance.

-Thus, we recommend comparing California Partnership for Long-Term Care insurance to regular LTC insurance policies.
+Thus, we recommend comparing the Long Term Care Insurance California Partnership to regular LTC insurance policies.
 You may find a wider range of choices better suited to your needs.